mdonmez/moves/docs/getting-started.md

-# Getting Started with Moves
+# Getting Started with moves

-This guide will help you set up and start using Moves, the AI-powered presentation control system.
+This guide will help you set up and start using moves, the AI-powered presentation control system.

 ## Table of Contents